Landozo/LumiaExpansionPacks/OtherChanges/LandoFeedback3.1.md

 - You use the OOC trigger from lumiverse extension in the ooc utility but you still have the old variable in prompt variables.
 - You don't use ack for ooc commentary in the utility but you still have it in prompt variables, is it necessary?

-# Potential Feedback/Issues to look out for
+# Feedback

 ## Stillness Anchor

 Stillness anchor is lacking a provision for user being affected by other characters or physical forces outside the body.
 When I didn't add that to my own stillness anchor it led to user becoming an immovable brick wall when punched or not getting pulled down by gravity (I'm not kidding).

 ## No Intro/Outro Headers/Guardrails around Chat History
-Can cause problems for Single User (it's just a fat unmarked block of text)
+Can cause problems for Single User (it's just a fat unmarked block of text with no guidance on single user)

 ## Lumiverse Summary